openjdk/jdk/doc/building.md

       is especially important if your user name contains spaces and/or mixed upper and lower case letters.

-    Failure to follow this procedure might result in hard-to-debug build problems.
+    Failure to follow these procedures might result in hard-to-debug build problems.

   * You need to install a git client.
 You have two choices, Cygwin git or Git